MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-sysprep-capture-deploy.md

 This section provides steps to sysprep the reference device and apply to both physical device and virtual machine:

-1. Select **Cancel** on the System Preparation Tool to close it, then run Sysprep from an Administrative Command Prompt to prepare the image for capture:
+1. Select **Cancel** on the System Preparation Tool to close it, then run Sysprep from a Command Prompt with Administrator privileges to prepare the image for capture:

     > [!NOTE]
-    > If you completed [Quickstart: Customize a reference device in Audit mode](quickstart-customize-reference-device.md) and configured *powershell.exe* as your custom shell, run the following command to open an Administrative Command Prompt: `Start-Process cmd -Verb RunAs`
+    > If you completed [Quickstart: Customize a reference device in Audit mode](quickstart-customize-reference-device.md) and configured *powershell.exe* as your custom shell, run the following command to open Command Prompt with Administrator privileges: `Start-Process cmd -Verb RunAs`

     ```cmd
     C:\Windows\System32\Sysprep\sysprep.exe /generalize /oobe /shutdown